 CCSSO releases statement about the new process for states to renew waivers they have from the Elementary and Secondary Education Act (ESEA).

 CCSSO Executive Director releases statement in support of Apple's ConnectEd grants for 114 schools.

 The leaders of state and large-city school districts today announced a joint effort to evaluate and improve the quality and quantity of student assessments in public schools across the nation.

 CCSSO supports the Future of Privacy Forum and the Software & Information Industry Association’s commitments to guard student data.

 Chris Minnich, executive director of CCSSO, says Kentucky’s results are early signs that we are on the right track with the Common Core State Standards.

-Two national education organizations have launched a major effort to refresh model standards for education leaders to ensure leaders are better able to improve student achievement and meet new, higher expectations of them.
+Two national education organizations are seeking feedback from the public on draft refreshed standards for education leaders that aim to ensure district and school leaders are able to improve student achievement and meet new, higher expectations.